top of page

 In Canada, an affordability crisis has led to unprecedented levels of food insecurity, with 53% of Canadians concerned about feeding their families.
 As 8.7 million people face food insecurity, the strain on support agencies is immense, with staff burnout, declining volunteers, and decreasing donations.

-Soup Sisters’ food assistance programs alleviate this burden by providing nutritious meals.
-This allows frontline agencies and schools to focus on essential services while ensuring clients and students receive wholesome food.
-It's a win-win solution for all involved.
+Through our Soup Bank —the first model of its kind in Canada—Soup Sisters’ food assistance programs alleviate the burden of food insecurity by providing nutritious, ready-to-serve meals.
+This allows frontline agencies and schools to focus on essential services, while ensuring clients and students receive wholesome, comforting food.
+It’s a win-win solution for everyone involved

 food_insecurity_program.png